cyberbotics/webots-cloud/README.md

 1. Check that the competitor has all the necessary files and information in the repository.
 2. Register a [deploy key](https://docs.github.com/en/free-pro-team@latest/developers/overview/managing-deploy-keys) with the public key of the competition so that the competition can clone the private repository of the competitor.
 3. Register the competitor so that it is known by the competition.

+## Setup of a Simulation Server

+### Hardware Requirements

+A recent computer equiped A recent CPU with a large number of cores and a NVIDIA GPU.

+### Software Installation

+1. Install Ubuntu 20.04
+2. Install ssh: `apt install ssh`.
+3. Install docker: `apt install docker`.